 How is your community or organisation telling your stories?
 Could Collective Stories be a quick and cost effective way to present the needs and challenges that your organisation is addressing for your social media platforms?

-Here are four stories to whet your appetite on how collective stories can break the stereo types we sometimes embrace about certain people groups.
+Here are three stories to whet your appetite on how collective stories can break the stereo types we sometimes embrace about certain people groups.

 I Still Choose Her by Mrs Helen Tan (a mother's story)

 Anything is Possible by Ang Yi Xian (an overcomer's story)

 Tyros is proud to support the Persons with Special Needs community by training APSN educators in storytelling and through the creation of these 50 stories.
 The individual stories can be watched at TyrosSG@Facebook.